-Republicans are heading for the exits
+House Republicans are sprinting for the exits ahead of 2018 midterms

 Combine those results, the electoral history of first term, midterm elections, Trump's dismal approval numbers and the fact that not much gets done in Washington these days, and you have a hugely toxic mix for Republicans.

-Royce's retirement is an acknowledgment that his chances of winning in November were deteriorating -- and he decided he'd rather go out on his own terms.
-He isn't the first vulnerable Republicans to pack up his things in the face of the wave building out in the ocean right now.
-And he certainly won't be the last.
+The twin retirements of Issa and Royce are an acknowledgment that their chances of winning in November were deteriorating -- and they'd rather go out on their own terms.
+They aren't the first vulnerable Republicans to pack up their things in the face of the wave building out in the ocean right now.
+And they certainly won't be the last.